Driver92/pipanel/README.md

 And add these lines:<br />
 <code>www-data ALL=NOPASSWD:/sbin/shutdown</code><br />
 <code>www-data ALL=NOPASSWD:/opt/vc/bin/vcgencmd measure_volts</code>
-<br />If you can access your web-sever publicly, make sure to restrict access to your Pi Panel, by for example using htaccess auth.
+<br />If you can access your web-server publicly, make sure to restrict access to your Pi Panel, by for example using htaccess auth.

 For further settings, just edit the config.php file:
 <ul><li>You can change the maximum clock speed (1400 Mhz by default for model B+)</li>